 Twelfth House: The House Of Subconscious & Secrets

 Naturally ruled by: Pisces & Neptune

-What it represents: Oooh, the mystical and mysterious 12th house.
-Given that this is the final house in the zodiac, it represents endings as well as the deepest evolution of our souls.
+What it represents: Welcome to the mystical and mysterious 12th (and final) house.
+Given that this is the last house in the zodiac, it represents endings as well as the deepest evolution of our souls.
 It rules over our unconscious, secrets, dreams and sleep, karma and past life trauma, our shadow self, surrendering, the occult and paranormal energies, and imprisonment (both literal and metaphorical).
-In other words: HEAVY STUFF.
-"Even if it is considered one of the most dangerous houses, we should not forget that its basis lies directly in the depths of our mind," explained The Astro Codex.
+In other words: heavy stuff.
 This house rules over the depths of our unconscious — the parts of ourselves that we run from, or perhaps don't even know exist — so working to understand any placements you have in your twelfth house can help you understand the deepest inner-workings of who you are.
 The more we work on healing any deep, hidden wounds, the less we have to worry about darkness manifesting in our lives in other confusing ways.

 Now that you understand a little bit more about the house system in astrology and what part of your life each of the houses represent, take a look at your birth chart!
 Once you find out the sign that each house falls into in your chart (as well as the planets you have living in each), you'll find out even more about yourself and how you relate to all different aspects of your life.